Skip to main content

 Learn about DeepSeek-R1's key features, development process, distilled models, how to access it, pricing, and how it compares to OpenAI o1.

-DeepSeek just announced DeepSeek-R1, the next step in their work on reasoning models.
+In January 2025, DeepSeek released DeepSeek-R1, the next step in their work on reasoning models.
 It’s an upgrade from their earlier DeepSeek-R1-Lite-Preview and shows they’re serious about competing with OpenAI’s o1.

 In this blog, I’ll break down DeepSeek-R1’s key features, development process, distilled models, how to access it, pricing, and how it compares to OpenAI’s models.